The target is the program being inspected by the debugger.

 Raw data files

 Each target exports a standard set of properties, including one or more address spaces, one or more symbol tables, a set of load objects, and a set of threads.
-Figure 2–1 shows an overview of the MDB architecture, including two of the built-in targets and a pair of sample modules.
+MDB architecture shows an overview of the MDB architecture, including two of the built-in targets and a pair of sample modules.

 A debugger command, or dcmd (pronounced dee-command) in MDB terminology, is a routine in the debugger that can access any of the properties of the current target.
 MDB parses commands from standard input, then executes the corresponding dcmds.
-Each dcmd can also accept a list of string or numerical arguments, as shown in Syntax.
+Each dcmd can also accept a list of string or numerical arguments, as shown in MDB Syntax.
 MDB contains a set of built-in dcmds that are always available.
-These built-in dcmds are described in Chapter 5, Built-In Commands.
+These built-in dcmds are described in Built-In Commands in MDB.
 You can also extend the capabilities of MDB by writing dcmds using a programming API provided with MDB.